ploum/lingi2401/projects/projects_2020-21/Report-Serena-Lucca-29541700.md

 *08-12-20 Later*

 After some more changes and some more code review, I ran prettier one last time and then my PR was merged in the night. \
-[BethanyG](https://github.com/BethanyG) and [valentin-p](https://github.com/valentin-p) were incredibly nice and supportive the whole time, I will keep a very good memory of my first contribution to an open source project ans I hope that i will have the time to do it again soon.
+[BethanyG](https://github.com/BethanyG) and [valentin-p](https://github.com/valentin-p) were incredibly nice and supportive the whole time, I will keep a very good memory of my first contribution to an open source project and I hope that I will have the time to do it again soon.

 # What I learned